When Nicholas 1 began to rule. The army of Emperor Nicholas Pavlovich. Economic development. Fight against corruption

 • 1831, June 23 - Nicholas calmed the cholera riot on Sennaya Square in St. Petersburg

-in the summer of 1831 in St. Petersburg, at the height of the cholera epidemic, rumors appeared among the townspeople that the disease was brought by foreign doctors who spread the infection in order to plague the Russian people.
-This madness reached its climax when a huge excited crowd turned up on Sennaya Square, where a temporary cholera hospital stood.
+In the summer of 1831 in St. Petersburg, at the height of the cholera epidemic, rumors arose among the townspeople that the disease was brought in by foreign doctors who were spreading the infection in order to plague the Russian people.
+This madness reached its climax when a huge excited crowd found itself on Sennaya Square, where there was a temporary cholera hospital.

-Bursting inside, people smashed glass in windows, broke furniture, expelled hospital servants and beat local doctors to death.
-There is a legend that the crowd was calmed down by Nikolai, who reproached her with the words “shame on the Russian people, forgetting the faith of their fathers, to imitate the riot of the French and Poles”
+Having rushed inside, people broke glass in the windows, broke furniture, drove out hospital servants and beat local doctors to death.
+There is a legend that the crowd was calmed down by Nicholas, who reproached them with the words “It is a shame for the Russian people, having forgotten the faith of their fathers, to imitate the riot of the French and Poles.”

 • 1843, September 8 - the birth of the first grandson of Nikolai Alexandrovich, the future heir to the throne.